rob-code/nearbyTestProject/README.md

 ## Connection Between Phones

 The connections between phones provide by the Nearby Conections API were unreliable.
-Connections kept dropping out and it was unclear what their status was at any time
+Connections kept dropping out and it was unclear what their status was at any time.
- .
 Users have to accept the bluetooth conection and allow pairing between the devices.
 Even when this is done, paired devices would drop their connection.
 Getting them to reconnect was a bewildering process of trial and error.